 A premier whale watching destination located just outside the famed Olympic National Park.
 In recent years, the waters surrounding Port Angeles have become one of the leading destinations for viewing humpback whales in North America.
 Orcas are often seen feeding in the area as well.
 From Port Angeles, the comfortable Island Explorer 4 can head west into the Strait of Juan de Fuca, east toward the San Juan Islands, or north toward Race Rocks Ecological Preserve - no passport required!
 Best location for guests coming from Tacoma and the Olympic Peninsula!

-At Island Adventures, we are serious about finding whales.
+We're serious about finding whales.

 Whale Sighting Records

 Our 97% success rate since 2002 speaks for itself.
 Check out what we've been seeing lately with our daily Whale Report.

 - 2019: 532 of 540 tours – 98.5%